 Note: This document is currently under review.
+For further details contact Health and Safety, Human Resources

 Missing of Assessment Due to Sport/Cultural Activities

 This policy provides guidance for Departments/ Schools in situations where students miss tests or other assessment deadlines due to involvement in representative sport or cultural groups.